Adieuf/WebChat/README.md

    python -m http.server 8080
    ```

    Visit `http://localhost:8080` and you should see the WebChat interface.
+Ensure
+   the `API_BASE_URL` constant in `frontend/index.html` matches the backend URL.

-### Docker
+### Docker (optional)

-Alternatively run everything with Docker:
+If you have Docker installed you can run both services with one command:

 ```bash
 docker compose up --build